 JIT and NHI Convergence

 Human JIT access and non-human identity management are, at the architectural level, solving the same problem: eliminating long-lived credentials that sit unused between use events.
 The difference is that human JIT has approval workflows and session timers; NHI management has platform-identity attestation and token rotation.
 The two domains are converging.
-That convergence has platform selection implications that buyers evaluating JIT tooling in 2025 and beyond need to account for.
+That convergence has platform selection implications that buyers evaluating JIT tooling need to account for now, not after the gap surfaces in production.

 The same problem, different surface area